momentum-team-7/notes/debugging.md

 - Set a breakpoint

-  - in Chrome DevTools on Sources panel
+  - In Chrome DevTools on Sources panel
   - You can also use the `debugger` keyword in your js file

 - Step through your code line by line (use arrow icons)
 - `esc` key to open a console that you can type in
-- Play button will resume execution
+- ▶️ Play button will resume execution

 ---